Essential Security Checklist

 Take These Steps NOW!

-1, 2, 3) Windows Computers: Run antivirus, antispyware, and a software firewall, (such as Bitdefender’s Internet Security, Avast!
-Internet Security, or McAfee Internet Security.)
+1) Windows Computers: Run antivirus, antispyware, and a software firewall, (such as Bitdefender’s Internet Security, ESET Internet Security, or McAfee Internet Security.) - Note: On Windows 10: The built-in Microsoft Windows Defender Antivirus is adequate to protect against malware; if you want a free product, then it is already installed on Windows.

-5) Backup your Data (regularly!)
-(Try the online CrashPlan, Acronis, or Carbonite.
-Or use external hard drive with Acronis.)
+4) Backup your Data (regularly!)
+Try the online Acronis, BackBlaze, iDrive, Carbonite, or CrashPlan.
+Or use external hard drive with Acronis.
+(Or search online for best online backup solutions.)
+Encrypt your backups.

-6) Keep your Operating System and other software updated (e.g. "Windows Update").
+5) Patch: Keep your Operating System and other software updated/patched (e.g. install "Windows Update" or “Security Updates”).

-- Remove unnecessary software from your computer as it opens up security holes.
+- Remove unnecessary software from your computer as it creates security holes.
 Especially: remove Adobe Flash and Java if you can.
 If they are absolutely needed, then keep them updated!

 Other Critical Items

-9) Be very careful when using public WiFi; only connect to known providers.
-You should use a VPN if doing banking, online purchases, or sending personal information in a public location.
+10) Be very careful when using public Wi-Fi; only connect to known providers.
+You should use a VPN if doing banking, online purchases, downloading software, or sending personal information in a public location.

-11) Take care of physical security of devices, especially in public locations
+11) Take care of physical security of devices, especially in public locations.
+Your computer should have a password, and always lock it when you leave it unattended.
+(Consider using a physical lock.)

 Remember, YOU (your actions) are the most vulnerable aspect of a completely secure computer. :-)

-12) DON'T open attachments in email from people you don't know!
-And be cautious about email attachments from people you do know, especially if you are not expecting an attachment.
+12) Don't open attachments or click on website links in emails from people you don't know!
+And be cautious about email attachments & website links from people you do know, especially if you are not expecting an attachment or the email seems out of place.

-13) Understand Phishing and don't fall for it; e.g. your bank will NEVER ask for your password!
+13) Understand Phishing and don't fall for it; cyber-criminals are trying to steal your passwords.
+E.g. your bank will NEVER email you asking for your password!

-16) Consider the answers you use to password recovery services (i.e. "Forgot your password?).
-Consider lying for any site that does NOT need to know that truth! :-) (Just remember your fake answers.)
+16) Consider the answers you use to password recovery services (i.e. "Forgot your password?").
+Consider "lying" for any site that does NOT need to know that truth! :-) (Just remember your fake answers; store them in your encrypted Password Manager.)

 17) Only make online purchases from reputable sites (usually providing a phone number) and that offer purchases with "https".
-Use Credit Card or PayPal (not Debit Card) for all online purchases.
+Use Credit Card or PayPal or digital payment methods (e.g. Apple Pay or Google Pay), not a Debit Card, for all online purchases.

 Protect your Children (and other Loved-Ones) - Online Accountability

-19) Children are vulnerable and often their innocence leads them to give out personal info online to those seeking to harm them.
+18) Children are vulnerable, and their innocence may lead them to give out personal info online to those seeking to harm them.
 Furthermore, we all need protection from the dark side of the Internet.
-Follow the steps recommended here to be aware of their online actions, especially on social networking sites like Facebook.
+Follow the steps recommended below to be aware of your kids' online actions, especially on social networking sites like Facebook.

 Further Suggested Measures - These may make your life easier!